 From 2011 to 2018, the economy expanded rapidly, fuelled by strong tourism, garment manufacturing, and agriculture.
-However, the property market only started to attract the eyes from regional investors and developers after the 1st One Belt One Road Summit held in Beijing China back in 2017.
+However, the property market only started to attract the eyes of regional investors and developers after the 1st One Belt One Road Summit held in Beijing China back in 2017.

 You might be one step later than some investors, but you’re nine steps ahead of many others out there.

 In 2006, riverfront property was sold for around USD 1,800 per square meter on average in Shanghai.
-Prime real estate is sold with a significantly higher price tag in places like Thailand, Cambodia and Vietnam at the moment.
+Prime real estate is sold with a significantly higher price tag in places like Thailand, Cambodia, and Vietnam at the moment.
 What are the benefits of buying luxury real estate in central areas compared to property in the medium segment and in fringe areas?

-The value proposition of luxury developments in prime location is always the potential for capital appreciation.
+The value proposition of luxury developments in a prime location is always the potential for capital appreciation.
 There’s no right or wrong to invest in luxury or medium segments.

 The target groups of buyers & tenants in both segments are very different.
 Most often, you’re dealing with the elites/ professionals as your tenants/ buyers in luxury segments of property.

-Looking around the existing developments available in Phnom Penh City Center, there are many upcoming new projects categorized as “high end/ luxury” condominiums, but I have not come across a world class brand of high end condominiums in Phnom Penh so far.
+Looking around the existing developments available in Phnom Penh City Center, there are many upcoming new projects categorized as “high end/ luxury” condominiums, but I have not come across a world-class brand of high-end condominiums in Phnom Penh so far.

 Rental yields are exceptionally good in Cambodia and can sometimes stretch up to double digits for residential real estate.
 How are the occupation rates for luxury real estate and how does a typical tenant look like?